 For drivers in Illinois, a fourth-time driving under the influence (DUI) conviction meant an automatic and permanent revocation of their driving privileges.
-Recent action taken by Governor Rauner, however, is looking to change that regulation.
-Starting 2016, people who have lost their licenses after a fourth DUI conviction will be able to apply for a restricted license, if they meet certain criteria:
+Recent action was taken by Governor Rauner, however, is looking to change that regulation.
+Starting in 2016, people who have lost their licenses after a fourth DUI conviction will be able to apply for a restricted license, if they meet certain criteria:

 - Lifestyle improvement: Evidence of alcohol- and drug-free lifestyle for at least the last three consecutive years.

 - Ignition interlock device: Any vehicle they operate will need to have a mandatory ignition interlock device (IID) in place.